-A system bypass should be installed, as shown in Figure 13, to prevent boiler circulation starvation when the system zones call for reduced flow.
+A bypass line must be installed, as shown in Figure 13, to prevent boiler circulation starvation when the system zones call for reduced flow.

 This bypass may also be used with multiple boilers manifolded for reverse-return flow.
 This system bypass would be installed from boiler outlet to suction side of pump.